openchlsystem/OpenCHS-helpline/README.md

    In addition to the project's documentation and features, we provide several additional resources to support your usage and understanding of the system:

    - **User Manual**: Our comprehensive user manual provides detailed instructions on how to navigate the system, utilize its features, and perform various tasks.
-Access the user manual [here](https://example.com/user-manual) to gain a deeper understanding of the system's functionalities and maximize its potential.
+Access the user manual [here](https://github.com/openchlsystem/OpenCHS-helpline/tree/main/05_Training) to gain a deeper understanding of the system's functionalities and maximize its potential.

    - **API Documentation for MHPPS Integration**: If you're looking to integrate our system with the Mental Health and Psychosocial Support (MHPPS) platform, we have dedicated API documentation available.
 This documentation outlines the endpoints, request/response formats, authentication methods, and data exchange procedures for seamless integration.
-Explore the API documentation [here](https://example.com/api-docs-mhpps) to facilitate the integration process.
+Explore the API documentation [here](https://documenter.getpostman.com/view/21578213/2s83zdvkcH) to facilitate the integration process.

    - **Presentation Slides**: To further understand the project's scope, features, and potential impact, we have prepared presentation slides that provide an overview of the system and its capabilities.
-Review the presentation slides [here](https://example.com/presentation-slides) to gain insights and share the information with relevant stakeholders.
+Review the presentation slides [here](https://github.com/openchlsystem/OpenCHS-helpline/blob/main/05_Training/OPENCHS-PITCHDECK.mp4) to gain insights and share the information with relevant stakeholders.

    These additional resources will complement the project's documentation and assist you in effectively utilizing the system, integrating with MHPPS, and conveying its value to others.

    For any further questions or support, please refer to the Support section or contact the project maintainers listed in the Authors section.

-## Contributing:
+## Contributing

    We welcome contributions to enhance and improve our project.
 Whether you're a developer, designer, or a domain expert, you can contribute in various ways.
 To ensure a smooth and collaborative process, please follow these guidelines when contributing to our project:

 - **Fork the repository**: Start by forking the project repository to your GitHub account.
 This will create a copy of the project that you can freely modify.

 - **Branching strategy**: Create a new branch for your contributions.
 It's recommended to use a descriptive name that reflects the purpose of your changes or feature.

 - **Coding standards**: Adhere to our coding standards and best practices.
 Maintain consistent code formatting, ensure proper documentation, and follow any specific guidelines mentioned in the repository.

 - **Committing changes**: Make atomic commits that capture logical units of work.
 Provide clear and concise commit messages that describe the changes made.

 - **Pull requests**: When you're ready to contribute your changes, submit a pull request from your branch to the main repository's `main` branch.
 Include a detailed description of the changes and any relevant context.

 - **Issue tracking**: If you encounter any issues or have ideas for improvements, feel free to open an issue on our GitHub repository.
 Provide a clear title, description, and, if possible, steps to reproduce the issue.

 - **Code review**: We value collaboration and constructive feedback.
 Be open to code reviews and address any comments or suggestions provided by the project maintainers or other contributors.

    By following these contribution guidelines, we can maintain a high-quality project and foster a vibrant and inclusive community.
 We appreciate your contributions and look forward to working with you.